 At a glance

-They come in seal, chocolate, blue and lilac with three coat types, seal, which is dark points on a pale body, the same as the Siamese, solid, dark points on a dark body and mink, a contrast between a seal and solid.
+Seal, which is dark points on a pale body, the same as the Siamese, solid, dark points on a dark body, and mink, a contrast between a seal and solid.

 Originally called the Golden Siamese, the Tonkinese is a hybrid created by crossing Burmese with Siamese cats.
 While the modern Tonkinese is a man-made breed originating in America, there is evidence that it has been in the West for quite some time prior.
 Mr Young of Harrogate is said to have brought a Copper cat to England.
 This cat is described as a “chocolate variety of the royal Siamese cat, rich chocolate or seal, with a darker face, ears, and tail; the legs are a shade darker which intensifies towards the feet”.